BlogGuides & TipsPractical Information

 • Lightweight, loose-fitting long tops

-• Warm layer or jacket (evenings, Atlas, desert nights)
+• A warm layer or jacket (Atlas, desert nights, winter coast)

 🧴 Essentials

-• SPF 50 sunscreen (hard to find, expensive locally)
+• SPF 50 sunscreen — expensive and hard to find locally

 🚧